 Beautiful, pale, petal-pink colour, elegant with bright nuances.
 A beautiful aromatic expression with aromas of fresh fruit and spring flowers, refreshing acidity, with great minerality and a saline finish.

-Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition review of their Top 30 Rosés (see blue link below).
+The 2016 was Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2017 edition review of their Top 30 Rosés (see blue link below).

 Ollieux Romanis is a magnificent property with a huge winery nestling at the centre of its vines.
 The winery and wine cellar were built in 1896 from stone quarried from within the property and they still stand proud today.
 The first parcel of Carignan was planted in 1896 and it is still used for production of grapes today.